HosamAH/SQL-Server/README.md

    - Validate nodes in Domain Controller using "Active Directory Users and Computers"

 ## 5. Installation of iScassi Target
-DC Server / Node will act as Storage or SAN.
-We will create 6 drives as below:
+DC Server / Node will act as Storage or SAN. create 6 drives as below:
 1. 2 Data Drives (5 GB Each) - Data01 (G) & Data02 (H)
 2. 2 Log Drives (3 GB Each) - Log01 (L) & Log02 (M)
 3. 2 Temp Drives (5 GB Each) - Temp01 (T) & Temp02 (U)
 4. Quorum Drive (1 GB)

-These drives will be shared with other nodes, we will actually install & configure SQL Server 2019 Cluster.
+These drives will be shared with other nodes.

-Now, in order to create & share \ present these drives (iscasi luns) to other nodes, we need to follow the following steps
+In order to create & share \ present these drives (iscasi luns) to other nodes, follow the following steps
 ### a.
 Installation of iSCSI Target Server
         1. Open Server Manager
         2. Local Server --> Manage --> Add Roles & Features